mesonbuild/meson/docs/markdown/Cross-compilation.md

 cross compilation you can set them with `[langname]_args = [args]`.
 Just remember to specify the args as an array and not as a single string (i.e. not as `'-DCROSS=1 -DSOMETHING=3'`).

+*Since 0.52.0* The `sys_root` property may point to the root of the host system path (the system that will run the compiled binaries).
+This is used internally by meson to set the PKG_CONFIG_SYSROOT_DIR environment variable for pkg-config.
+If this is unset the host system is assumed to share a root with the build system.

 One important thing to note, if you did not define an `exe_wrapper` in the previous section, is that Meson will make a best-effort guess at